rubillos/Hypercube-Duet-Files/README.md

 - Physical button mounted to frame to stop filament feed during filament loading.

 ### Additional Features
 - 5 filament sensors connected through an Arduino that maps the active filaments for the current tool head.
-Allows me to use a single input for filament monitoring.
+Allows use of a single input for filament monitoring.
 - Arduino with a "time of flight" distance sensor below the bed which controls a vertical light strip running down the frame to only illuminate LEDs above the bed surface.
 Tracks as the bed moves down.
 - Raspberry Pi 3 with Camera that connects to the Duet via Telnet.
   - Watches the printer status, starts recording images when a print begins.